zazuko/expressive-rdf-mapper/README.md

 ### Using Eclipse

-If you are installing the plugin into an existing Eclipse installation please make sure that it is a recent Eclipse release.
-The plugin does not work properly with older Eclipse releases.
-If you get errors during the installation process about unresolved dependencies, your Eclipse is most probably too old.

 1) Download and install Eclipse: https://www.eclipse.org/downloads/packages/
    * Recommended package: *Eclipse IDE for Java Developers*
    * Hint: You need a [Java runtime environment (JRE)](https://wiki.eclipse.org/Eclipse/Installation#Install_a_JVM) to use Eclipse (Java SE 8 or greater).